 - a) The programme is professional in nature.
-In developing this curriculum, national and regional needs were taken into consideration by addressing them in the research focus area AUTHeR.
+In developing this curriculum, requirements of the Health Professions Council of South Africa (HPCSA), and national and regional needs were taken into consideration by addressing them in the research focus area AUTHeR.
 In composing the curriculum, consideration was given to career possibilities and manpower needs of our country.
-This curriculum prepares the student for further postgraduate studies in Psychology. - b) The Counselling Psychology Programme gives an opportunity for specialised and advanced training and is a prerequisite for registration as Psychologist at the Health Professions Council of South Africa (HPCSA).
+This curriculum prepares the student for further post-graduate studies in Psychology. - b) The Counselling Psychology Programme gives an opportunity for specialised and advanced training and is a prerequisite for registration as an intern and eventually Counselling Psychologist at the Health Professions Council of South Africa (HPCSA).